 \section{Introduction}

-Many technologies we've come to rely on in our daily lives---from search engines to cellphones now include a component that enables a user to engage with an LLM in the colloquial ``chat'' format.
-These highly capable models have unlocked new frontiers in conversational agents and automated reasoning~\citep{liu2024llmconversationalagentmemory, tian-etal-2024-large-language}.
-However, users often find it difficult to obtain satisfactory responses from these systems~\cite{wang2024understandinguserexperiencelarge}, or understand how their prompt resulted in a particular response from the LLM~\cite{khurana2024iui}.
-A recent study~\cite{babe-etal-2024-studenteval} involving students writing code-generation prompts with an LLM assistant revealed that the success of a prompt came down to luck---while some prompts proved effective for some models, students with similar Python expertise found it challenging to write prompts that worked consistently.
+Many technologies we have come to rely on in our daily lives---from search engines to cellphones---now feature LLM chat interfaces.
+These powerful models have unlocked new frontiers in conversational agents and automated reasoning~\citep{liu2024llmconversationalagentmemory, tian-etal-2024-large-language}.
+However, users often struggle to obtain satisfactory responses from these systems~\cite{wang2024understandinguserexperiencelarge} or understand how their prompts influence LLM output~\cite{khurana2024iui}.
+A recent study of students writing code-generation prompts with an LLM assistant revealed that the success of a prompt largely depended on chance---though some prompts proved effective for certain models, students with similar Python expertise found it challenging to write prompts that worked consistently~\cite{babe-etal-2024-studenteval}.

-There could be multiple reasons for a user query receiving an unsatisfactory response.
-For example, the response might be incorrect, irrelevant, or contain fabrications~\cite{li-etal-2024-dawn, yehuda-etal-2024-interrogatellm, xu2024hallucination}.
-Other failure cases stem from users having unfounded expectations of the capabilities of AI systems.
-For example, the user might not know that ChatGPT can't perform certain actions, such as taking a screenshot.
-The user might also be dissatisfied with an AI abstaining from answering a query that might violate its guidelines (for example, ``watch wicked online for free'').
+User queries may receive unsatisfactory responses for various reasons.
+Responses might be incorrect, irrelevant, or contain fabrications~\cite{li-etal-2024-dawn, yehuda-etal-2024-interrogatellm, xu2024hallucination}.
+Other failures stem from unrealistic user expectations about AI system capabilities.
+For example, users may not realize that ChatGPT cannot perform certain actions like taking screenshots.
+Users may also be dissatisfied when AI systems abstain from answering queries that violate their guidelines (for example, ``watch Wicked online for free'').